magaliepie/todo-list/README.md

 Todo application to handle and gather all the data and plans for the day.

+It has a functionality to prevent adding an empty item to the list.
+What is more, added a notification in the form of a banner after performing an action.
+List filtering applied.

 ## Used technologies

 Project is created with: